macatak/python/faker/readme.md

 Faker scripts

-Awesome tool to generateany sort of data that will meet the pattern of a SSN,address, credit card, etc.
+Awesome tool to generate any sort of data that will meet the pattern of a SSN,address, credit card, etc.